pestrickland/homepage/content/posts/opm-requirements.md

 showDate: true
 draft: true
 tags: ["blog","systems-thinking", "OPM"]
+toc: true
 ---

+"Have we done what the customer wanted?"
+A valid question, yet one that is often asked too late in the project for any corrections to be feasible.
+Requirements Management is critical to efficient and successful work, yet is often paid lip service if it is considered at all.

 ## How to handle a customer request

 A customer is expected to write a requirement that is sent to us.
-We would then act on that requirement.
+We then act on that requirement.
 Alternatively, the skilled engineer will work with the customer to define the requirement.
 This approach is preferable and offers the following advantages:

 * Saves time -- avoids the back and forth required to iterate and agree the requirement
 * Reduces risk -- working with the customer helps to avoid confusion or misunderstanding of ambiguous requirements

 Working with the customer isn't without some disadvantages:

-* Risks saying yes too quickly
+* It risks the eager engineer saying yes too quickly
-* Risks being too eager to please
+* Being too eager to please (in order to [receive praise]({{<ref "what-drives-us">}})) can taint the "correct" response
-* Risks groupthink between the customer and subset of engineering team
+* It increases the chance of *groupthink* emerging between the customer and the engineering team

-The  problem we have is in converting the request from the customer into something that is appropriate for our needs.
+Regardless of the initial approach, the  problem we have is in converting the request from the customer into something that is appropriate for our needs.
 What we need to do is elicit the requirements in a structured or formal manner.
-For example what we need to determine is:
+For example, what we need to determine usually includes:

 * Assessment boundary
 * Scope